 Expert Reviews

-When running a report in Transect, you can request an Expert Review to ensure that the data in your report is accurate and reflects real-world conditions.
+When running a report in Transect, you can request an Expert Review to confirm the species' habitat characteristics, regulations and permits, and concern level conclusions.

 What is an Expert Review?